thegetty/artistryinbronze/content/vessels/28-fani.md

 The figure is draped in a *nebris*, the diagonal folds of which gather on the left shoulder, baring the right shoulder and nipple.
 One or two pairs of hooves fall across his chest and back, and rest near one another.
 The folds at front and back are almost identical and are decorated with hatching suggesting the texture of the fur.
 The right nipple is defined by an incised circle.

 *The Vessel*.
-The 1980s reproduction of a photo from the 1950s shows not only a circular pedestal foot, but also a spout affixed to the top the head.
+The 1980s reproduction of a photo from the 1950s shows not only a circular pedestal foot but also a spout affixed to the top of the head.
 This hexagonal faceted spout has thick molding at the base and a curved rim decorated with a bead molding at the top ([fig. 28.5](#28.5)).
 A zoomorphic (lion?) handle was attached at the back.
 The pedestal foot and the spout are now detached from the bust and their present location is unknown.
 On the vessel currently displayed in the museum, there is no sign of an attachment for a handle; likewise the opening in the head shows no indication of hinges.
-The external black layer of the vessel is flaking and corrosion is present at the bottom.
+The external black layer of the vessel is flaking, and corrosion is present at the bottom.

 {{< q-figure id="28.5" >}}

 ## Making the Artifact

 *Technique*.
 This bronze vessel was fabricated by indirect casting, using the lost-wax method.
 The bead molding at the lower part of the bust was added in wax to the model.
-It varies in thickness from 0.5–1 centimeter (1/4–3/8 in.).
+It varies in thickness from 0.5 to 1 centimeter (1/4–3/8 in.).
 The interior and exterior surfaces of the head conform to one another ([figs. 28.6–7](#28.6)).
 The outer part was polished after casting; the inner surface remains rough and uneven due to the movement of the wax during the casting process ([fig. 28.8](#28.8)).
-The deeply undercut strands of hair and eyelashes were detailed in the wax working model.
+The deeply undercut strands of hair and eyelashes were detailed in the wax working-model.
 Brushstrokes are visible on the interior of the bust, and chaplet holes are present in the interior of the head and bust.
 In its current state, the vessel measures 18 centimeters high, 17 centimeters long, and 11 centimeters wide (7 x 6 3/4 x 4 3/8 in.).

 {{< q-figure-group id="28.6, 28.7, 28.8" class="float-right" >}}